clausmichele/r4openeo-usecases/README.md

 - Verify the connection to openEO Platform.
 - Define and publish showcases on how to implement time-series modelling on low-resolution, noisy S5P data through R-UDFs
+- Provide a blueprint on how to use openEO, the R-Client, R-UDFs within an interactive dashboard.

 ## R-UDFs